apierce17/steam-tools/README.md

 Note: As of right now the deployed page does not connect to the API because of CORS issues, I will be resolving this issue in a future release but I have added instructions below on how to run on your own machine.

+If you would like to see the front end work you can still view the deployed site [here](https://apierce17.github.io/steam-tools/).

 ## Languages & Tools
 HTML